theQRL/documentation/docs/node/node-installation.md

 ## Running QRL

-After successful installation of the QRL node the command line tools are available without syncing the node.

-For more information see the [Node CLI Documentation](node-cli)
+After successful installation of the QRL node the command line tools are available immediately.
+For more information see the [Node CLI Documentation](node-cli).

+The node software runs in the current shell, to run the node in the background, use something like `screen` to disconnect the shell from the running node allowing syncing to happen in the background.

+See the [screen documentation](https://www.gnu.org/software/screen/manual/screen.html) for more information and installation instructions.

 #### `start_qrl`